QwikDev/qwik/docs/CHEAT_SHEET.md

 HTML attributes with the following syntax have a special meaning to Qwik.

 1. They always contain `:` characters to make them less likely to collide with existing attributes.
-2. The consist of a "key" and a "value", separated by `=`, as described in the following tables.
+2. They consist of a "key" and a "value", separated by `=`, as described in the following tables.

 ### General